 Accommodation

-The bundled accommodations package studied included the structured extension of testing into two parts on successive days (instead of two days of unlimited time), the reading aloud of proper nouns, and the reading aloud of stems and of answer choices to the comprehension stems, at the conclusion of students reading the passages.
+Separate effects were reported for each accommodation from a bundled accommodations package that included: (a) the structured extension of testing into two parts on successive days (instead of two days of unlimited time), (b) live and in-person oral delivery ("read aloud") of proper nouns, and (c) the reading aloud of stems and of answer choices to the comprehension stems, at the conclusion of students reading the passages.
 The researchers reported separate effects for each accommodation.

 Participants

-Participants were 359 grade 7 students drawn from 17 middle schools in four suburban districts in southeast Texas (U.S.).
-These students were 191 average readers not receiving special education, and 168 poor readers receiving special education, including 122 with reading disabilities and 46 with dyslexia.
+A total of 359 grade 7 students drawn from 17 middle schools in four suburban districts in southeast Texas (U.S.) participated.
+Participants were 191 average readers not receiving special education, and 168 poor readers receiving special education—including 122 with reading disabilities and 46 with dyslexia.

 Dependent Variable

-The dependent variable was participant scoring on an experimental version (2007) of the Texas Assessment of Knowledge and Skills grade 7 reading test.
+Performance scores on an experimental version (2007) of the Texas Assessment of Knowledge and Skills grade 7 reading test served as the dependent variable.

 Findings